louzhao8712/leet/README.md

-# leetcode answer in python
+# leetcode answer in python. kakaka